KajaDey/INF112Poker/README.md

   * [Scrum board](https://scrumy.com/inf112gruppe4)
 * We also communicate using Slack.
 * We use bitbuckets bug tracker, "Issues", to report bugs when we encounter them, while playing the game.
+* Documentation like minutes, diagrams etc. can be found under docs/ in our repo.

 ## Usage of software